 - Identify: The Company has a strong risk culture promoted by business leadership and supported by the remuneration structure.
 Risk is seen as more than just a potential for loss, but also as a potential for opportunity.
 A proactive approach to developing and maintaining risk awareness is built into the Company's processes and is an important consideration spanning the management of both the asset and liability sides of the balance sheet. - II) Assess: The Company maintains a collaborative approach to assessing risk and performance, generating insight and preserving consistency by bringing an appropriate mix of disciplines, perspectives and tools together to address the challenges of quantifying risk and of understanding uncertainty.
 Underpinning this, the Company has established a robust framework for the development of risk intelligence internally, the acceptance of externally developed risk intelligence, and the on-going review and independent validation of utilised intelligence. - III) Respond: The Company has established processes, systems and management information to embed risk and performance analytics in the decision-making framework across the business.
 Systems have been established to synthesize and deliver risk insight to the point of decision making whilst processes are maintained to ensure continued engagement between decision makers and analytics teams. - IV) Monitor: The Board approves the policies, appetites and tolerances.
 A suite of risk management reports is provided to oversight and management committees to assist them in discharging their delegated oversight and decision-making responsibilities.
-The business implements a control environment which describes how the business should operate to remain within risk appetites and assigns individual accountability for identified risks and key business controls.
-The business implements a control environment which is designed to operate within defined risk appetites and assigns individual accountability for identified risks controls, documented in the risk register.
+The business implements a control environment which describes how the business should operate to remain within risk appetites and assigns individual accountability for identified risks and key business controls, documented in the risk register.

 The Company's internal audit function considers the risk management framework in the development of its audit universe and annual risk-based audit plan.
-In executing the audit plan a feedback loop exists where the recommendations arising from review of the control environment are considered by management and the risk function and, as appropriate, reflected in the risk register.
+In executing the audit plan a feedback loop exists where the recommendations arising from the review of the control environment are considered by management and the risk function and, as appropriate, reflected in the risk register.